webtoknow/fx-trading-app/Week_05/Exercise/README.md

 ### User model

-First of all, let's create a new folder into *Week_05/Exercise/Code/ui/src/app* named *models* containing all entities we will need.
+First, let's create a new folder in *Week_05/Exercise/Code/ui/src/app* called **models** to store all the entities we'll need.

-By taking a look at the register page's design, we can identify the required fields for user entity:
+From the design of the register page, we can identify the necessary fields for the user:

-- id
+* id
-- username
+* username
-- email
+* email
-- password
+* password

-So, create a new file *user.ts* containing the fields above:
+Next, create a new file named `user.ts` in the models folder and define the following class:

 ```JavaScript
 export class User {